 An incomplete flower lacks any one or more of these parts.
-Grass flowers are mainly wind-pollinated and are incomplete, lacking both sepals and petals.
-Relying on wind to accomplish pollination, there is no need for these organs to attract pollinators.
+The flowers of grass plants (family Gramineae or Poaceae) are mainly wind-pollinated and are incomplete, lacking both sepals and petals.
+Relying on wind to accomplish pollination, there is no need for these flowers to attract pollinators.

-Flowers that contain both sexual flower parts (stamen and pistil) are called perfect or bisexual while those that contain either stamen or pistil only are called imperfect or unisexual flowers, regardless of whether they lack sepals or petals.
-The separation of the male and female sexual organs increases the possibility of outcrossing or cross pollination.
+Flowers that contain both sexual parts (stamen and pistil) are called perfect or bisexual or hemaphrodite or hermaphroditic while those that contain either stamen or pistil only are called imperfect or unisexual flowers, regardless of whether they have or lack either sepal or petal or both.

 As to synchrony in the maturation of the male (stamen) and female (pistil) flower parts, flowers are called dichogamous when the two organs mature at different time.
-Dichogamy, as in the avocado, is a natural mechanism by which plants avoid self pollination within the same flower (autogamy) thus reducing inbreeding and, conversely, promoting outcrossing.
+Dichogamy, as in the avocado, is a natural mechanism by which plants avoid self pollination within the same flower (autogamy) thus reducing inbreeding and, conversely, promoting cross pollination.

 Dichogamous flowers are either protandrous or protogynous.
 Protandrous flowers (n. protandry), as in carrots, are those in which the stamens mature ahead of the pistils so that by the time that the stigma becomes receptive, the pollen grains within the same floral structure are already shed.
 Protogyny is the reverse of protandry.
 The stigma of protogynous flowers, as in the water lilies (Nymphaea spp.), becomes receptive while the pollen grains are still immature.